sand CLI Reference

 sand create

-Creates a Sandbox VM from generated defaults or from an authored spec.
+Creates a Sandbox VM from generated defaults, an authored Linux spec, a backend image, or a stopped local macOS sandbox.

 sand list